 PAINT: TWO LAYERS

 For the first layer of paint, Martin uses oil paints, specifically Humbrol yellow, white, and brown.
 The mixture is two drops of yellow, two white, and one brown.
-Use a wide, flat brush to paint the entire deck.
-Don’t worry about uniform distribution because this layer will be painted over later.
-Dry it overnight.
+He uses a wide, flat brush to paint the entire deck, and advises you not to worry about uniform distribution because this layer will be painted over later.
+He then lets it dry it overnight.

 The second layer of paint is acrylics, not oil.
 The formula is similar to the previous one but with more brown and a drop of black.
 Cover the entire deck and let it dry for an hour.

-ONE LAYER OF WASH, THIRD LAYER OF PAINT, & SANDING
+ONE LAYER OF WASH, THIRD LAYER OF PAINT, AND SANDING

 Next is a layer of wash made of two drops of black into a mix of isopropanol and water.
 This enhances the contour of the planks in the deck.
 After this dries, it’s time for the third layer of paint.
 This one has more brown and black.